ekindeveli/chords-plugin-for-spotify/README.md

-# SpotifyChordsPlugin
+# ChordsPluginForSpotify
- A Spotify plugin that attempts to retrieve chords of the currently playing song
+ A plugin for Spotify that attempts to retrieve chords of the currently playing song.